Bluberia/Hunter/README.md

+First Year Epitech project, completed in 2018.
-Projet Epitech de Première Année, réalisé en 2018.
-Reproduction du célèbre jeu Duck Hunt en CSFML.
+Reproduction of the famous Duck Hunt game in CSFML.